BGmi/BGmi/README.rst

 ====
 TODO
 ====
-+ Download Bangumi by -subtitle group-, file format, file size
++ Download Bangumi by file format, file size
 + Email remind when the bangumi been downloaded

 =======